The Wind in the Willows (1996 film): Production

 The Wind in the Willows was produced by Allied Filmmakers.
 Most of the then-living members of the Monty Python comedy troupe heavily participated in the film: Jones and Idle play major roles as Mr. Toad and Rat, but Cleese and Palin have minor roles, as Toad's inept defence lawyer and a sardonic talking Sun, respectively, who occasionally chastises Toad for his reckless behaviour, and briefly speaks to Ratty and Mole.
 Terry Gilliam was asked to voice "The River", but filming conflicts with 12 Monkeys kept him from doing so.
-Perhaps, as a result, "The River" only has one instance of dialogue - he is shown with a mouth and sings a couple of lines of the first song.
+As a result, "The River" only has one instance of dialogue - he is shown with a mouth and sings lines of the first song.